 Why is data quality important?

-6 Most common data quality issues
+The 9 most common data quality issues

 1. Human error